Nottingham-CTU/REDCap-API-Client/README.md

 * **Format date** &ndash; This option will assume the input is a date or datetime, and format it according to the transformation parameters, which must be in [PHP date format](https://www.php.net/manual/en/datetime.format.php).
+* **Get line** &ndash; For multi-line (notes) fields, get only the line specified in the transformation parameters, where 0 is the first line, 1 is the second line etc. Negative numbers can be used to count from the end, use -1 for the last line, -2 for the penultimate line etc.
+* **Concatenate lines** &ndash; For multi-line (notes) fields, convert into a single line using the value of the transformation parameters as the separator.